 - It’ll be worth it—most business formulas will give you a fundamentally MECE answer.

-So if you’re wondering about low pumpkin sales, you could multiply the amount spent per customer by the number of customers—that’s your sales.
+So thinking back to low pumpkin sales, you could multiply the amount spent per customer by the number of customers—that’s your sales.
 Once you’ve got that number, compare your data with last year and ask yourself some questions: Are customers buying fewer pumpkins overall since last year?
 Are there fewer customers?
 Or perhaps both?

 MECE Method 3: Process the Process